Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     **Option 5:** If you need plenty of CCD for large-scale testing, please contact Concordium’s technical support via support@concordium.software.

-.. dropdown::  Is there something similiar to transaction fees?
+.. dropdown::  Is there something similar to transaction fees?

     Yes, transaction fees are called NRG (pronounced energy) on the Concordium chain.
     The block limit is 3 million NRG.
 Transaction fees are fixed in Euro and are much